What Is The Difference Between Form 941 and Form 944?

 TaxBandits Provides A Solution For Both Of These Forms!

-Whether you are a small employer filing a Form 944 annually or a larger business that requires a Form 941 and Schedule B, the TaxBandits team has a solution that is right for you!
-As we are an IRS Authorized E-file Provider, we are able to transmit your forms directly to the IRS.
-You can file your forms starting at less than $5 per form.
+Whether you are a small employer filing a Form 944 annually or a larger business that requires a Form 941 and 941 Schedule B, the TaxBandits team has a solution that is right for you!
+As we are an IRS Authorized E-file Provider, we can transmit your forms directly to the IRS.
+You can file your forms starting at less than $5.95 per form.
 Our filing process is quick and easy and our pricing won’t break the bank.

 How To E-file with TaxBandits